ELECTIONS

 Candidate reactions

-A handful of residents arrived at city hall within the first hour of filing day.
+A handful of residents arrived at City Hall within the first hour of filing day.

 Sandoval County Commission Chairman Michael Meek was one of the first to show up.